Why does IVF Fail?

 - Transferring Embryo by close assessment of implantation window and endometrial receptivity prior to Embryo transfer.

-- Choice of luteal phase support provided after Embryo Transfer
+- Choice of luteal phase support provided after the Embryo Transfer

 - Factors that cannot be controlled: